-The cards can be used anywhere the card network (American Express, MasterCard and Visa) is accepted, including online and around the world.
+The cards can be used anywhere the card network (American Express, Mastercard, UnionPay and Visa) is accepted, including online.
 They are rapidly replacing cheques as a less expensive and more secure option for issuing payments.
 In addition, they can replace a direct deposit or wire transfer, giving the end user quicker access and more flexibility to use the funds.

 Open-loop prepaid cards look and function like traditional credit and debit cards at the point-of-sale and offer the same fraud and loss protections offered by the card network with a significant difference — they access a set amount of funds that have been pre-loaded for a consumer by a consumer, by a government or by a business.